zoku/image-veil/src/main/resources/pages/en/privacy.md

 The site is only securely available via SSL/TLS (https:// in your browser's address bar).
 You can also use TOR to visit our site.

 ## Saving of images
 We do not save the images you upload to our server.
 They are edited and deleted from memory immediately afterwards.
-The image is only transfered to our server when you click the 'Anonymise!'-Button.
+The image is only transfered to our server when you click the 'START'-Button.